 SRTA’s GO!
 Transit program will be coordinated with the ATL.
 SRTA’s role in regional transit operations transitions to the ATL no later than July 1, 2021.

-The Atlanta Regional Commission and the ATL will work closely together to revise current regional transit process.
+The Atlanta Regional Commission and the ATL will work closely together to revise the current regional transit process.
 They also will work to ensure that the regional transit plan aligns and integrates with TIP and STP processes and funding.

 Gwinnett County, CobbLinc and the Cherokee Area Transportation System (CATS) have many options going forward.